Duration

 Description

-Camp teams are made up of both counsellors from the community and external counsellors.
-External camp counsellors must be comfortable with sharing accommodation (which may be co-ed) and have minimal access to telephone and internet.
+External camp counsellors must be comfortable with sharing accommodation (which may be co-ed) and having minimal access to telephone and internet.

 Overall Accountability

 Each team will be comprised of an Admin Counsellor and 2-4 other Camp Counsellors.
-Together, they will work as a team under the remote supervision of the United for Literacy Regional Coordinator.
+Together, they will work as a team under the remote supervision of the United for Literacy Coordinator.

 United for Literacy will provide candidates with a fully-paid training prior to the start of camp.